ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

     in the success of others".

 I stole that.
 That's a quote.
 I took it from my company's self-assessment page.
-This is the tool that I use twice a year to evaluate the progress that I have made as a software developer at Microsoft.
-It is the standard that managers at Microsoft use when deciding which of their direct reports are ready to be promoted.
-And it is what guides our interviewers when selecting candidates for new hires and internships.
+This is what I reference twice a year to evaluate the progress that I have made as a software developer at Microsoft.
+It's also what my managers use, not only for themselves, but also as a guideline for how they determine who to promote.
+These qualities are what interviewers are looking for when selecting candidates for new hires and internships.

+So it's really important to me.
+And it's really important to my company.
+And it should be really important to you too.
+A growth mindset will help you to excel in all aspects of your life.
+It can help you become a better developer, a better student, a better friend.
+But we're not here to talk about our social lives, we're here to talk about breaking into the software development industry.
+But I promise that if you start employing this way of thinking, it will change your life.
+It changed mine.

-Let's break this down and take a deeper look at each of the core components of that quote.
+If you missed the quote, that's okay, we're going to break it down and discuss each of the qualities, starting with:

 ## A Desire to Learn

     A Growth Mindset leads to a desire to learn.

-You guys.
-I know this is going to sound goofy, like something you might hear in a kindergarten classroom.
-But learning is *fun*.
-Like, *really* fun.
-There's a certain feeling of satisfaction when you've been working for hours or days to understand a topic and it finally.
-Just.
-Clicks.
-And there's *so* many things to learn.
-New technologies, new languages, new paradigms, new frameworks.

-WIP: Something about curiosity here.
-Curiosity is a super important...

 ## A Tendency to Embrace Challenges